Everything You Need to Know About Choosing Brand Fonts

 The font—or combination of fonts—should reflect your brand’s personality, values, and positioning.

-Whether your brand is modern and innovative, traditional and reliable, or creative and playful—the characteristics of the font should match the intended brand image.
+Whether your brand is modern and innovative, traditional and reliable, or creative and playful, the font’s characteristics should match the intended brand image.

 Distinctiveness

 A good brand font should stand out clearly and be easily recognisable.
-Through individual features, a font can help people remember and identify your brand.
+A font can help people remember and identify your brand through its unique features, even when the logo and brand name are missing.

-Air New Zealand and The New York Times fonts are good examples of this.
+Air New Zealand and The New York Times fonts are good examples.

 Readability

 But remember: Above all, your brand font must be easy to read.
-It should be legible on all media, in different sizes, and on all types of backgrounds.
+It should be legible on all media, in different sizes, and on all backgrounds.

 Readability takes priority over distinctiveness, especially in body text.